Ootengu/Ootengu.github.io/README.md

 ## Welcome everyone!
 ![My profile picture] (Profile-Picture/suardhito-profile.png)

-Hello everyone my name is Suardhito Ihsan Pratama, you can call me **Dhito**.
-I never learn coding before but i have to.
-This is my first webpage at HACKTIV8 course :).
-Let's be a successful full-stack developer together with Hacktiv8.
-Enjoy!
+Hello everyone my name is Suardhito Ihsan Pratama, you can call me **Dhito**.I wanna be a fullstack developer.Get a good job and be usefull for everyone.
 ### This is my target list :
   1. Being a full-stack developer
   2. Create usefull mobile app and website